kishaningithub/weather/DEVELOPMENT_WORKFLOW.md

 As usual, lets start with a test!

-Step 1: Start with the boundary case (i.e. where a location is not given), this is how it looks after the RED, GREEN, REFACTOR cycle.
+### Step 1: Start with the boundary case (i.e. where a location is not given)

+this is how it looks after the RED, GREEN, REFACTOR cycle.

 ```java
 public class WeatherTest {